 Deadlines for Financial Aid and College Application

-FAFSA is available in October 1, so you should start on filling out this form as soon as it is available.
+FAFSA is available on October 1, so you should start by filling out this form as soon as it is available.
 For Early Decision applicants, the deadline to submit financial form is December 1.
 For Regular Decision applicants and transfer students, the deadline is March 1.
 For current students, the deadline is April 1.